raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 This particular language--nested single and double quotes quotes--is a very simple example of the "palindrome" problem.
 We cannot use a deterministic pushdown automaton to write a recognizer for palindromes that have at least two different kinds of tokens.

+And that tells us that there is a class of languages that are more complex than deterministic context-free languages.
+The are [context-free languages](https://en.wikipedia.org/wiki/Context-free_language), and they are a superset of deterministic context-free languages.

 ---

 [![brutalism 3 of 3](/assets/images/pushdown/brutalism3.jpg)](https://www.flickr.com/photos/27556454@N07/4328321198)